nickolashkraus/nickolaskraus-io/content/articles/transforming-code-into-beautiful-idiomatic-python.md

 * Positional arguments and indices are nice.
 * Keywords and names are better.
 * The first way is convenient for the computer.
-* The second corresponds to how human’s think.
+* The second corresponds to how human's think.

 ## Clarify function calls with keyword arguments